zacanger/dotfiles/README.md

 I keep this repo at `$HOME/Dropbox/z`, and my setup scripts (see below for details) link everything to `$HOME/`.
-This repo is laid out exactly the same way as it is in my home directory on Linux machines, with the exception of this readme, the license file, the `misc` directory, and the `.github` directory, which don't get symlinked or copied over.
+This repo is laid out exactly the same way as it is in my home directory, with the exception of this readme, the license file, the `misc` directory, and the `.github` directory, which don't get symlinked or copied over.

 ## What I Use

-* OS: Ubuntu LTS, macOS
-* Window manager: plain i3, very light config, i3status; Rectangle
-* Terminal: xterm, Terminal.app
+* macOS, Rectangle, stock Terminal.app
 * File manager: Ranger
 * Editor: Vim
 * Browser: Firefox